-Our responsibility is to express an opinion on compliance for each of the Unified School District of De Pere's major federal and state programs based on our audit of the types of compliance requirements referred to above.
-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and the State Single Audit Guidelines issued by the State of Wisconsin.
-Those standards, OMB Circular A-133 and the State Single Audit Guidelines require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal or state program occurred.
+Our responsibility is to express an opinion on compliance for each of Unified School District of De Pere's major federal and state programs based on our audit of the types of compliance requirements referred to above.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the State Single Audit Guidelines require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal or state program occurred.
 An audit includes examining, on a test basis, evidence about Unified School District of De Pere's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.